RustPython/RustPython/README.md

 # Code organization

-- `parser`: python lexing, parsing and ast
+- `parser/src`: python lexing, parsing and ast
-- `vm`: python virtual machine
+- `vm/src`: python virtual machine
+    - `builtins.rs`: Builtin functions
+    - `compile.rs`: the python compiler from ast to bytecode
+    - `obj`: python builtin types
 - `src`: using the other subcrates to bring rustpython to life.
 - `docs`: documentation (work in progress)
 - `py_code_object`: CPython bytecode to rustpython bytecode convertor (work in progress)